FRRouting/frr/doc/user/pim.rst

    prefix of group ranges covered.
 This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

+.. clicmd:: no autorp discovery

+   In order to use pim, it is necessary to configure a RP for join messages to be sent to.
+FRR supports learning RP information dynamically via the AutoRP protocol and performs discovery by default.
+This command will disable the AutoRP discovery protocol.
+   All routers in the pim network must agree on the network RP information, so all routers in the network should have AutoRP either enabled or disabled.
+   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.

+.. clicmd:: autorp announce A.B.C.D [A.B.C.D/M | group-list PREFIX_LIST]

+   Configure the router to advertise itself as a candidate PIM-SM RP via AutoRP.
+   The supported groups can be defined as a single group range, or multiple group ranges can be defined via a prefix list.

+.. clicmd:: autorp announce {scope (1-255) | interval (1-65535) | holdtime (0-65535)}

+   Configure the AutoRP advertise messages.
+The scope defines the TTL value in the messages to limit the scope, defaults to 31.
+Interval defines the number of seconds elapsed between advertise messages sent, defaults to 60.
+Hold time defines how long the AutoRP mapping agent will consider the information valid, setting to 0 will disable expiration of the candidate RP information, defaults to 3 * interval.

 .. clicmd:: rp keep-alive-timer (1-65535)

    Modify the time out value for a S,G flow from 1-65535 seconds at RP.